Chuxel/devpacks/README.md

 ## Notes and problems not solved

 1. Buildpacks cannot install anything that requires root access or modify contents outside of the specified layer folder (which isn't a Docker layer in and of itself).
-There's a [proposal](https://github.com/buildpacks/spec/pull/307) that could enable it.
+There's a [image extension/Dockerfile proposal](https://github.com/buildpacks/spec/pull/307) that could enable it.

+2. Furthermore, if the [image extension/Dockerfile proposal](https://github.com/buildpacks/spec/pull/307) goes through, a single "builder" could be used rather than separate ones for devcontainers and production.
+The primary reason for separate builders today is base image contents because that you cannot install common utilities without root access or access to folders outside of the layer folder.
+This would work by using different sets of `[[order.group]]` entries in the builder.
+Dev container focused sets would include then need to include a "mode" buildpack at the start that only passes if the `BP_DCNB_BUILD_MODE` environment variable is set to "devcontainer".
+The steps in the `common-debian.sh` and `launcher-hack.sh` referenced in the Dockerfile could be contained inside this mode buildpack.

-2. Given the way [Paketo buildpacks are set up](https://github.com/paketo-buildpacks/rfcs/blob/main/text/python/0001-restructure.md), it would technically be possible to reuse their cpython or nodejs buildpacks.
+2. Given the way [Paketo buildpacks are set up](https://github.com/paketo-buildpacks/rfcs/blob/main/text/python/0001-restructure.md), it would be possible to reuse their `cpython` or `nodejs` buildpacks.
 To do so for Python, the pythonutils buildpack in this repository would need to be modified to add all needed devcontainer.json contents, and then add a requirement specifying `build=true` and `launch=true` in the metadata.
-Other Paketo buildpacks could also be used in a similar way.
+However, dev container mode would not be able to reuse their npm install or pip install buildpacks.
+A secondary buildpack would be needed to add devcontainer.json metadata in those cases.
+The `goutils` buildpack is a simplified example of this model.